 Honey.
 It’s amazing.
 Delicious and nutritious all wrapped into one.
 But not all honey is created equal.
-In fact, not all “honey” is real honey.
+In fact, not all “honey” is even real honey…

 Honey is one of the most commonly mislabeled foods.
 Last year, Food Safety News found that 75% of store-bought honey was ultra-filtered and did not contain pollen.
-Without pollen, it is impossible to identify the honey’s source.
-Furthermore, the US FDA states that any “honey” that no longer contains pollen cannot technically be considered honey.
+Without pollen, it’s impossible to identify the honey’s source.
+Plus, the US FDA states that any “honey” that no longer contains pollen cannot technically be considered honey.

 Even more concerning, a third or more of all “honey” in the US was found to have been smuggled in from China or India, and tainted with illegal antibiotics and heavy metals.
 According to Food Safety News, millions of pounds of honey deemed unsafe and banned from dozens of foreign countries is being imported and sold in the US.

 Additionally, a number of ingredients are added to “honey”, and even sometimes constitute the main ingredient.
 These include sucrose syrup, sugar syrup, partial invert cane syrup, corn syrup, glucose syrup, beet sugar and high-fructose corn syrup, as well as artificial sweeteners.
 Any “honey” that contains these ingredients is therefore not real honey, but a blend.
-Furthermore, some of these ingredients, such as high fructose corn syrup and artificial sweeteners, pose a particular threat to the health of consumers.
-On my trip to the grocery store, I picked up this little honey bear whose main ingredient was high fructose corn syrup.
-It was the cheapest honey available, and though I hate to waste, I threw this little guy in the trash after photographing him (I see right past that cute little face of yours, honey bear…).
+And some of these ingredients — like high fructose corn syrup and artificial sweeteners — are really darn unhealthy!

 - Anti-viral and anti-fungal properties